mazentebib/Weather/README.md

-# Weather Data
+# Traffic Accidents Data

 ## Overview
-This project is designed to import data from a weather API and save it in a CSV format.
+This project is designed to import data from a Bing maps API and save it in a CSV format.
 It aims to simplify data retrieval and storage processes for easier analysis and manipulation.

 ## Requirements
 To run this project, you need the following dependencies: